 If a lot of leaves fall to the bottom of the pond vacuuming them or raking them out is important to prevent organic buildup.

 Water changes also will help with pH and KH if your tap or well water is slightly alkaline and has a KH above 80 ppm.

 Your pond filter should also be part of your pond cleaning schedule.
 With a pressurized filter such as a Pressurized Pond Filter, I recommend cleaning and rinsing once per month during pond season or more often if the flow rate slows down.

 Veggie Filters should cleaned and trimmed at least once per season.

 Generally speaking this process is about 99% the same as aquarium cycling, so I would strongly recommend reading this excellent article:

 I would add in addition to this article that the process of cycling in a pond takes 6-8 weeks in warm months, but cooler temperatures such as a pond under 60 F can delay this process.
-The amount of bio media such as Volcanic Rock or Pond Matrix available can also affect this “break in” time.
-As noted above, the addition to a Veggie Filter can not only increase filtration capacity, but also improve your ponds cycling process.

 Products such as Pond Stability can also aid in "kick starting" your pond, as well this product in particular with its synergistic blend of aerobic (including encapsulated oxygen), anaerobic, and facultative bacteria will also prevent and reduce pond sludge build up.